 1. Tutoring and Teaching

-Do you have an extensive knowledge of a certain subject, a positive attitude, a passion to help others, and you enjoy working with children?
-Then teaching or tutoring may be the perfect home-based career for you.
-For most telecommuting positions you will need to be a certified teacher, but there are some areas, like foreign languages, music, and art that do not require certification.
+Do you have extensive knowledge of a particular subject?
+Do you enjoy helping others and working with kids?
+Then online instruction may be the perfect home-based career for you.
+For most telecommuting positions, you will need to have your teacher certification, but there are some roles, like teaching ESL classes, music, and art, that do not require a teacher’s certificate.

 Want to teach kids, but not academics?
-Then consider joining a home business opportunity like Healthy Hands Cooking, Kindermusik, or KinderSigns.
-These home-based businesses certify instructors to teach kids how to cook healthy meals and snacks, music, and sign language.
+Then consider joining a home business opportunity like Healthy Hands Cooking, Kindermusik, or Tinkergarten.
+These home-based businesses teach kid-loving individuals how to educate kids in healthy cooking, music, and play.
 Start-up fees are minimal and include training, certification, marketing tools, business materials, as well as ongoing support.

 3. Children’s Clothing Designer

-Are you a whiz with a sewing machine?
-Do you have a flair for smocking?
-Then consider selling your own kid’s designs online.
-Third party platforms like eBay, Etsy, and Shopify allow you to set up shop for virtually nothing, so you can be up and running in no time flat.
-In fact, that’s just what Brandi Temple of Lolly Wolly Doodle did!
-Back in 2008, this mom of 4 started sewing clothing for her kiddos because she was unhappy with the selections in stores.
-Having some extra fabric she decided to make a few extra items and sell them on eBay.
-Her designs were a hit and her eBay storefront took off.
-Fast forward to 2013 and Lolly Wolly Doodle has brought in $11 million and she now sells her designs on her own website!
+Back in 2008, Brandi Temple, a mom of four, started sewing clothing for her kids because she was unhappy with the selections in stores.
+Having some extra fabric, she decided to make a few additional items and sell them on eBay.
+Her designs were a hit, and her eBay storefront took off.
+Fast forward to 2013, and her shop, Lolly Wolly Doodle has brought in $11 million and she now sells her designs on her own website!

 4. Baby Planner

 Do you adore babies?
 Are you organized?
-Then maybe this is your calling.
-Baby Planners act as a personal consultants to new and expecting families.
-Planners can choose an area of specialty like eco-friendly, luxury, budget or they can be a generalist helping parents to make sure they have the right support, services, and gear in place for when their baby arrives.
+Then maybe this next idea is your calling.
+Baby Planners act as personal consultants to new and expecting families.
+Planners can choose an area of specialty like eco-friendly, luxury, budget, or they can be a generalist helping parents make sure they have the right support, services, and gear in place for when their baby arrives.
 The services you can offer are endless, but many planners offer birth planning, gear consultation, registry consulting, and bed-rest services.
-For more information on this career you can check out the International Baby Planners Association or Mary Oscategui’s book, The Baby Planner Profession: What You Need to Know!

 5. Kid’s Party Planner